Cincinnati vs. Tulane College Football Odds, Plays and Insights - NewsBreak

 - Against the spread, Cincinnati is 5-2-0 this year.

-- Cincinnati's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).
+- Cincinnati has hit the over in 57.1% of its opportunities this year (four times in seven games with a set point total).

-- The Bearcats score 41.1 points per game, comparable to the 42.3 per contest the Green Wave give up.
+- The Bearcats score 41.1 points per game, comparable to the 42.3 per contest the Green Wave surrender.

-- Cincinnati is 3-0 against the spread and 3-0 overall in games when it scores more than 42.3 points.
+- Cincinnati is 3-0 against the spread and 3-0 overall in games when it records more than 42.3 points.

-- Cincinnati is 2-0 against the spread and 2-0 overall when the team picks up over 493.9 yards.
+- In games that Cincinnati amasses more than 493.9 yards, the team is 2-0 against the spread and 2-0 overall.

 - This year, the Bearcats have turned the ball over nine times, two more than the Green Wave's takeaways (7).